Over the past couple of weeks I have been moving this website from Wordpress to Ghost.

 Ghost

-Ghost is a free, open-source solution that is build on modern technologies and provides a comprehensive API to manage your content and site.
+Ghost is a free, open-source solution that is built using modern technologies and provides a comprehensive API to manage your content and site.

 Amazon Lightsail Hosting